Fibromyalgia Pressure Points

-- Stretch: Seven to ten minutes every day, of slow and light movement.
-Don’t overdo it.
+- Stretch: 7 to 10 minutes every day, of slow and light movement.
+Don't overdo it.

 - Swim: Legit and low impact.
 Warning: chlorine may irritate your skin.

-- Sleep: Try your best to get eight to ten hours every night.
+- Sleep: Try your best to get 8 to 10 hours every night.
 Bonus points if you leave your phone outside of the bedroom.

-- Water: Most importantly, drink at least 65 ounces of water a day, this is my non-negotiable.
+- Water: Most importantly, drink at least 65 ounces of water a day.
+This is my non-negotiable task.

-With fibromyalgia, it can feel like you’re always playing defense, and it’s exhausting.
+With fibromyalgia, it can feel like you are always playing defense, and it is exhausting.
 Rely on your support team for help when you can, online and off.
-We’re all in this together!
+We're all in this together!

 Do your best to stay positive and treat yourself with plenty of breaks and downtime.
 Wishing you days of 75F and sunshine, just remember your shades.